 The business in which we are engaged is highly competitive.
-The marketplace for athletic specialty merchandise is highly fragmented as many different brick and mortar and online retailers compete for market share by utilizing a variety of formats and merchandising strategies.
-We compete with specialty shoe stores, department stores, traditional shoe stores, mass merchandisers, e-commerce retailers and, in some of our large and mid-size markets, national sporting goods superstores.
-In addition, we face competition from vendors that sell directly to consumers.
+The marketplace for athletic specialty merchandise is highly fragmented as many different brick and mortar and online retailers compete for customers by utilizing a variety of formats and merchandising strategies.
+We compete with specialty shoe stores, department stores, traditional shoe stores, mass merchandisers, e-commerce retailers and national sporting goods superstores.
+In addition, we face competition from our own vendors that also sell directly to consumers.

 Although we face competition from a variety of competitors, we believe that our stores are able to compete effectively by providing a premium assortment of footwear, apparel, accessories and team sports equipment.
 Additionally, we differentiate our store experience through extensive product knowledge, customer service and convenient locations.
-We believe we compete favorably with respect to these factors in the underserved markets and neighborhood centers predominantly in the South, Southwest, Mid-Atlantic and Midwest regions of the United States.
+We believe we compete favorably with respect to these factors in the underserved communities and neighborhood centers predominantly in the South, Southwest, Mid-Atlantic and Midwest regions of the United States.